nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 Q: Your client wants to make sure the encryption is happening in S3, but wants to fully manage the encryption keys and never store them in AWS.
 You recommend
 > SSE-C (Here you have full control over the encryption keys, and let AWS do the encryption)

-Q: Your company wants data to be encrypted in S3, and maintain control of the rotation policy for the encryption keys, but not know the encryption keys values.
-You recommend
+Q: A company you're working for wants their data stored in S3 to be encrypted.
+They don't mind the encryption keys stored and managed by AWS, but they want to maintain control over the rotation policy of the encryption keys.
+You recommend them to use .....
-> SSE-KMS (With SSE-KMS you let AWS manage the encryption keys but you have full control of the key rotation policy)
+> SSE-KMS (With SSE-KMS, the encryption happens in AWS, and the encryption keys are managed by AWS but you have full control over the rotation policy of the encryption key.
+Encryption keys stored in AWS)

 Q: Your company does not trust S3 for encryption and wants it to happen on the application.
 You recommend
 > Client Side Encryption (With Client Side Encryption you perform the encryption yourself and send the encrypted data to AWS directly.
 AWS does not know your encryption keys and cannot decrypt your data.)